-Save for section 2(c) (which sets out a rule), this section gives an overview of the nature and purpose of the Code.
+Save for sections 2(c) and (d) (which each set out a rule), this section gives an overview of the nature and purpose of the Code.

 (a) Nature and purpose of the Code

 The Code is designed principally to ensure that shareholders in an offeree company are treated fairly and are not denied an opportunity to decide on the merits of a takeover and that shareholders in the offeree company of the same class are afforded equivalent treatment by an offeror.
 The Code also provides an orderly framework within which takeovers are conducted.
 In addition, it is designed to promote, in conjunction with other regulatory regimes, the integrity of the financial markets.